zeinabAghdam/academic-kickstart/content/project/diabetic-footulcer/index.md

   in patients.
 draft: false
 featured: false
-external_link: ""
+external_link: " "
 image:
   filename: featured
   focal_point: Smart
   preview_only: false
 ---
-As part of the HealthD360 project we aim to develop a system that is able to automatically analyze the state of wounds for patients suffering from DFU based on image data.
-We want to enable patients to take pictures using a mobile application which is being developed by other project partners in the HealthD360 project.
-Based on the image types (thermal or normal RGB), I would like to explore different techniques for wound area estimation and its state using deep learning approaches.

-In addition to images, we use national registry of patients with diabetes to investigate different social-economic factors that increase the risk of DFU and amputation.
-In our first study we assessed the risk of DFU and amputation of more than two hundred thousand patients with diabetes in denmark using survival analysis and ML model.
-The results are under publication (accepted) in the Frontiers, journal of dermatology.

-For more information about the projects, see [here](https://healthd360.dk/).
+As part of HealthD360, one of the goals is to create a model based on different data modalities (EHR, images, self-tracking data, etc.) to predict the risk of amputation in patients with diabetes.
+We have access to registry information of more than 240,000 patients with diabetes in Denmark.
+In our first study we used the available registry data and applied a risk analysis study to determine factors that increase the risk of amputation in patients with diabetes.
+National registry information have their own limitations and are not sufficient for such predictions.
+In the next phase of this project, we hope to get access to more data rsources (images, EHR) for better and accurate predictive models for prediction of amputation risk. [`Check`](https://www.frontiersin.org/articles/10.3389/fmed.2020.601602/full) our initial results in Frontiers, journal of dermatology where we employ ML models and survival analysis to study the risk of amputation.

+The second ongoing study is about the effect of GLP-1 receptor agonist and whether prolonged and continuouse intake of the medication could provide a protective effect against amputation in patients with type 2 diabetes.